 Choosing an unshakeable team means getting people on the project who have experience in planning and executing large projects with specific requirements.
 Having completed similar projects before means that they know how to avoid many of the common pitfalls that lead to cost overages.

-Spend your time and energy on the specific tasks that have the most impact!
+To get the biggest bang for your buck, you've got to spend your time and energy on the specific tasks that are the most impactful!
 As in a famous Pareto principle, you'll get 80% of your project's results if you focus on the 20% of work that matters most to your client.
 The same applies to change requests.
 Learn to filter out the most valuable features and get them out the door.
+Not only it will maximize your impact, but also improve your client's experience.

 Maintain an open and honest relationship with your client at all times.
 Check in regularly by phone, email and face-to-face and let them know how things are going.
 Share not only your successes, but also any issues and risks you‘ve come up against and what you are doing to mitigate them.
 Send regular updates on how your team is tracking against the estimated hours, budget, and milestones.
 And, if you spot even the slightest indication of a possible overrun, make sure to let your client know.
 It is a lot easier to justify and get paid for overruns when the client is aware of what is going on than to sort after the fact.